 These are legal resources that anyone, non-lawyers, can use to learn about the justice system and different cases in this hyper-politicized era.

-If you know where to look it will help you distinguish fake news about the justice system from proper judicial process.
+If you know where to look it will help you distinguish fake news about the justice system and show you unethical, oath-breaker misconduct if that’s an issue during a court proceeding.
 Sounds good?

 PEACEFUL SOLUTIONS FOR TODAY’S PROBLEMS

 How to Legal demonstrates this by following court cases with judges who are faithfully and impartially discharging their duties under the Constitution and the laws of the United States.